 How Companies are Leveraging Virtual Workspace During the COVID-19 Outbreak

-Many major companies are mandating that employees work from home including Qualcomm Google, Twitter, Chevron, and Lufthansa, just to name a few.
-To that end, companies are seeking viable solutions to making this new work environment simpler, effective, and efficient.
+Many major companies are mandating that employees work from home including Qualcomm, Google, Twitter, Chevron, and Lufthansa, just to name a few.
+To that end, companies are seeking viable solutions to make this new work environment simple, effective, and efficient.

 While some telecommuting technology solutions will become overwhelmed, the Microsoft Teams application is equipped with the necessary bandwidth to ensure that no company, worldwide, misses a beat.
 This comprehensive collaboration and communications platform enables people to chat, meet, call, IM, and create and share data virtually, including on mobile platforms.
-In recent weeks, Microsoft has seen a 500 percent increase in Teams meetings, calls, and conferences, and a 200 percent increase in Teams usage on mobile devices.
+In recent weeks, Microsoft has seen a 500% increase in Teams meetings, calls, and conferences, and a 200% increase in Teams usage on mobile devices.

 At Hitachi Solutions, we can help new and existing Microsoft cloud customers set up and optimize their Microsoft Teams application.
 In fact, if you have Microsoft 365, you already have Teams.
 To get your virtual teams up and running, there are a few things you can do:

 - For Education: Microsoft Teams can also be used to conduct online learning and create virtual classrooms for students who must study from home.
-The Office 365 E1 application can be deployed by your IT department and is also running a free trial to help schools meet the challenges of the coronavirus outbreak.
+Your IT department can deploy the Office 365 E1 application; Microsoft is also running a free trial to help schools meet the challenges of the coronavirus outbreak.